aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-formatting/number-settings/_index.md

             const cellA3 = worksheet.cells.get("A3");
             cellA3.value = 2546;

-            // Getting the Style of the A3 Cell style = cellA3.style;
+            // Getting the style of the A3 cell style = cellA3.style;

             // Setting the display format to number 6 to show value as currency